exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 1. Install [Fiji/ImageJ](https://imagej.net/Fiji/Downloads)
    - Insure [Trainable WEKA Segmentation](https://imagej.net/Trainable_Weka_Segmentation) is installed
 2. Install [CellProfiler](https://cellprofiler.org/releases)
+   - Version 4.0.5. was used to develop this pipeline and this version or above is required for useage

 All software required for this pipeline is open source and available for download via the above links.